steren/wordpress-to-html/README.md

 ![after](https://user-images.githubusercontent.com/360895/82164741-f142e280-9866-11ea-9448-fc7d96461431.png)

-***Warning**: I sincerely recommend not to use this tool.
-It is likely that it won't work as you expect, and trying to debug why might make you crazy (mostly due to the use of XSLT to cleanup the HTML)*
+***Don't try this at home**:  I sincerely recommend not to use this tool.
+It is likely that it won't work as you expect, and trying to debug might make you crazy (mostly due to the use of XSLT to cleanup the HTML)*

 ## Preparing your blog for download